giniedp/glib/page/examples/graphics/textures-samplers/Readme.md

 For WebGL 1.0 gglib will commit sampling parameters to a texture object when a texture is used.
 It still allows you to use different filtering methods for the same texture resource.
-However, a texture resource can not be used with multiple filtering methods at the same time.
+However, a texture resource can not be rendered with different filtering methods at the same time.